tocco/tocco-client/packages/tocco-util/README.md

 # Tocco-Util

 This package contains helpers, utils and other useful stuff that might be used in multiple packages.
+These utils do not reference any other tocco package nor do they interact with redux (except reducer/saga helpers).

 ## api